imranshah786/kubernet/docs/rstudio/rstudio.md

 	![Download Files](rstudio_download.png)

-**Note:** You can also upload files using SFTP by following the tutorial located at `/path/sftp.md`.

 ## Step 6: Important Note on File Persistence
 Make sure to use the `bcb` folder for the persistence of files.
 This is crucial to ensure that your work is saved across sessions.